Q&A: Can Vitamin C Supplements Boost Your Health Beyond a Balanced Diet?

 Set at 2000 mg/day for adults; exceeding this can

-or iron overload conditions. |
+especially in those with kidney disorders or iron overload conditions. |

 Health Research |